hanabi/hanabi.github.io/Reference.md

 1) *Priority* is generally "turned off" in the *End-Game*.
 (But *Priority* can still work if a player plays a card that would be terrible for the team otherwise.)

-2) The "left-most" *Priority* may not apply if the right-most card is known to be good and the left-most card may be duplicated.
-For example, in the middle of a 3-player game:

-* Blue 1 and blue 2 are played on the stacks.
-* Bob has a red 2 on his chop and is about to discard it.
-Bob also has a blue 2 in his hand.
-* Alice is forced to clue number 2 to *2 Save* the red 2 in Bob's hand, even though it "picks up" a duplicate blue 2.
-Alice has no choice, because if she clues reds, Bob will misplay the red 2 as red 1.
-And she certainly cannot let the red 2 get discarded, because everyone on the team agrees to save all the 2's in a manner similar to 5's.
-* Later on in the game, all of the 1's get played.
-It is now Bob's turn, and the time has come to play both of the 2's in his hand.
-* From *Good Touch Principle*, Bob knows that both of the 2's in his hand are "good".
-Since both are the same rank, the left-most 2 should have *Priority*.
-* However, Bob knows that Alice might have been forced to pick up a duplicate 2 in order to save the 2 that was on his chop.
-Therefore, the chop 2 is certainly good, but the other 2 may or may not be good.
-* Thus, Bob disregards the "left-most" *Priority* and just plays the chop 2 first.

-3) Normally, blind-playing cards has *Priority* over everything else.
+2) Normally, blind-playing cards has *Priority* over everything else.
 However, in some advanced cases, the blind-play does not need to be demonstrated to the team - everyone already has full knowledge of what is going on.
 In this case, players are supposed to treat the cards as clued for the purposes of finding the *Priority*.
 (The *Gentleman's Discards* is the main move that this applies to, which is a special move that is covered later.)

 ### The Load Clue